joelhawksley/identity/talks/2021/slides.md

 ---
 # View -> route(s)

-As a developer editing a view, it’s difficult to know what pages of the application will be affected by my changes.

 ^ When modifying a template,

-^ It can be difficult to know where a view is used.
+^ It can be difficult to know where it's used.

 ^ Not knowing where a template is used is risky, as we have a lot of template reuse.